 The panel format (with faculty members as speakers and tutors as audience) was not creating an environment conducive to discussion between the two parties.

-I eliminated the panel format; instead, I asked each faculty member to sit at a table and asked the tutors to sit about three per table.
-I placed prompts on the tables to help generate conversation.
+The panel format was eliminated.
+Tutors and faculty sat together at several tables.
+Prompts were placed on each table to generate conversation.
 Prompts were directed towards faculty: What are the three biggest challenges your student face?
 What is your philosophy on the process of writing?
 What are your expectations of writing tutors?
-Every 10-15 minutes I asked the faculty members to rotate in order to meet with different tutors.
+Every 10-15 minutes, faculty members rotated tables to meet with other tutors.

 Engagement and dialogue increased.
 Informal feedback from both parties was positive.
 Formal feedback from the tutors demonstrated themes and key points; see attached document for survey questions and results.

 The intervention was successful.
 Small-group discussions will be continued with an adjustment to the time structure so each tutor has more opportunities to talk to each instructor.